Skip to content

 Pennsylvania’s Public Bathing Law: Does It Apply to Your Community Association?

-During this summer season, many of our community associations offer residents a chance to cool off in the association’s swimming pool.
+During the summer season and beyond, many of our community associations offer residents a chance to cool off in the association’s swimming pool.
 But did you know that the swimming pool in a purely private condominium or homeowners’ association (HOA) may be subject to certain requirements under Pennsylvania’s “Public Bathing Law?”

 Pennsylvania’s Public Bathing Law (the “Law”) was enacted in 1931 and was designed to protect the public health by regulating the design, operation and maintenance of “public bathing places.”
 As you would expect, the Law was intended to govern such bathing places “open to the public.”
 So, if your association’s swimming pool or lake is not “open to the public,” the Law should not apply, right?